Vamsi-Vuyyuru/MyProfile/README.md

 ---
 ### OTHER ACTIVITIES:
-- Published ‘Future of Data Science’ in company’s Newsletter.
+•	Publishing articles such as, Future of Data Science in company’s Newsletter.
-- Member of Make A Difference.
+•	Member of Make A Difference (Social Service).
-- Transferred MES knowledge(ISA95 and ISA88) to 4 freshers in the team.
+•	Transferred MES knowledge (ISA95 and ISA88) to freshers in the team.
+•	Kaggle Competitions Contributor.
+•	Building End-to-End ML Applications with EDA Analysis.